Google kicks off Black History Month with Carter G. Woodson doodle

 In February 1926, Woodson began a weeklong program encouraging the study of African-American history.
 He chose February in order to honor the birth month of abolitionist Frederick Douglass and President Abraham Lincoln.
 The program later expanded to become Black History Month.

-"I am honored to kick off Google's celebration this month by highlighting the life of this great American scholar," said Sherice Torres, director of brand marketing at Google, in a write-up.
+"I am honored to kick off Google's celebration this month by highlighting the life of this great American scholar," Sherice Torres, director of brand marketing at Google, said Thursday on Google's Doodle page for Woodson.
 "This Black History Month, I encourage others to learn more about the incredible legacy, contribution, and journey of black people in the United States."

 CNET Magazine: Check out a sample of the stories in CNET's newsstand edition.